Essential Digital Marketing Strategy for your Hotel

 Digital marketing gives you a channel to inform your customers about developments that are happening in your hotel and give them the information they need to decide on where to stay.

 There are a number of specific techniques that acheive this, and a good hotel digital marketing strategy combines both:

 - Content marketing – By writing a blog and producing regular content you can engage your audience.
 This will also help to improve your search engine rankings which will increase the traffic to your site.

 - Email marketing – If you keep an email list of previous guests or people who have signed up via the site, you can send them periodic emails with information and special offers.
 One consideration is that in light of the new GDPR regulations you will need customers to opt-in to receive these emails.

+Your hotel digital marketing strategy should acknowledge the pivotal role that social media plays in the customer’s decision-making process.
 Via social media, you can not only share short updates with your potential guests but leverage their wider network by encouraging them to share with their friends.